-(a) Debt instruments shall be measured at amortized cost using the effective or straight line interest amortization method.
+a.
+Debt instruments shall be measured at amortized cost using the effective or straight line interest amortization method.

+- b.
 Debt instruments that are classified as current assets or current liabilities shall be measured at the undiscounted amount of the cash or other consideration expected to be paid or received (i.e. net of impairment unless the arrangement constitutes, in effect, a financing transaction.
-If the arrangement constitutes a financing transaction, the cooperative shall measure the debt instrument at the present value of the future payments discounted at a market rate of interest for a similar debt instrument.

-- (b) Investments in publicly-traded securities shall be measured at fair value with changes in fair value recognized in profit or loss. - (c) Investments in non publicly-traded securities, mutual fund and other externallymanaged funds shall be measured at cost less impairment.
+If the arrangement constitutes a financing transaction, the cooperative shall measure the debt instrument at the present value of the future payments discounted at a market rate of interest for a similar debt instrument. - c.
+Financial Assets invested in publicly-traded securities with quoted price in the form of debt or equity securities that are held for trading purposes shall be measured at fair value with changes in fair value recognized in profit or loss. - d.
+Financial Assets invested in publicly-traded securities with quoted price in the form of debt or equity securities not intended to be disposed within 12-month period shall be measured at fair value with changes in fair value recognized in equity. - e.
+Investments in non-publicly-traded securities, mutual fund and other externally managed funds shall be measured at cost less impairment.